saran-sankar/prime-set-conjecture/README.md

 <b>Results of the first attempt</b>

-Within 5 iterations, the conjecture was verified for the first 2595 prime numbers.
+Within 5 iterations, the conjecture was verified for all of the first 2595 prime numbers.